cblevins/mail-time/README.md

 ✏️ Read more about this visualization at: Cameron Blevins, ["Bottlenecks, Side Quests, and the Calculus of Historical Research"](cblevins.github.io/posts/bottleneck-side-quests/) (March 27, 2026)

-This visualization was created by Cameron Blevins using Claude Code.
+_This visualization was created by [Cameron Blevins](https://cblevins.github.io/) using Claude Code_

 ---